P2P-VPS-Depricated/server-deployment/README.md

 with `npm install`.
 Then generate the site template with `./generateSiteTemplate`.
 Finally, copy the site template with `./uploadToConnextCMS`.

-* You can now bring the server online with one final `docker-compose up -d` in the `docker-connextcms-p2pvps` directory.
+* You can now bring the server online with one final `docker-compose up -d` in the `server-deployment` directory.

 Docker will then launch the ConnextCMS Docker image.
 At the end, KeystoneJS will be running on port 3000,